How to build a Raspberry Pi APRS Tracker using Direwolf

 cmake .. && make -j4 && sudo make install && make install-conf

 Modify the dw-start.sh script and append -l /var/log/direwolf to the commandline arguments variable.
+This gives us the ability to view the logs of the running direwolf process in one place.

-DigiRig config (for Direwolf) #
+DigiRig config (for Dire Wolf) #

-Next, create a shortcut for the Digirig USB device by creating /etc/udev/rules.d/85-usb-digirig.rules:
+Create a shortcut for the Digirig USB device by creating /etc/udev/rules.d/85-usb-digirig.rules:

 SUBSYSTEM=="tty", GROUP="dialout", MODE="0660", ATTRS{product}=="CP2102N USB to UART Bridge Controller", SYMLINK+="ttyDigiRig"